 But when it came to viewing the locks, I had a more expansive panoramic view from the top deck, while standing on a chair with friend Cindy.

-Passing through the large Gatun Lake presented more stunning vistas with its abundance of small, uninhabited, thickly forested islands.
+Passing through the large Gatun Lake presented more stunning vistas with its abundance of small, uninhabited, thickly forested islands and is one of the highlights when you visit Panama Canal.
 The lake itself is a man-made, forming the water passage between the Atlantic and Pacific Oceans, allowing ships to pass from both directions.

 A new, wider lane of locks is currently under construction and is due to open in 2016.